edalorzo/fundamental-programming/README.rst

     }
  }

-As you can see, just by invoking the ``new SaveMoney()`` constructor we end up with an instance of this object in an completely invalid state.
+As you can see, just by invoking the ``new SaveMoney()`` constructor we end up with an instance of this object in an completely invalid state (i.e. account number is null, and amount is 0.0).
 It setter methods are not better, we could also use them to put the object in an invalid state:

 .. code-block:: java